vsundar95/BeginnerRust/README.md

 For integer values, we need to generate a range using the `.gen_range(min, max)` command.
 For boolean values, we need to use the `.gen_weighted_bool(x)` command where x represents the value of 1 in x values being true.

+#### Lesson 33 - String Methods
+Crate name : l33-string-methods

+For this tutorial on string methods, we chose to cover five main methods for Strings:
+	-> replace
+	-> lines
+	-> split
+	-> trim
+	-> chars